Ygrik2003/overriding_warning_level/readme.md

 cmake --build .
 ```

-In the case of the /W3 flag, there are no problems
+In the case of the /W0 flag, there are no problems

 In the case of the /w flag, some kind of /W1 appears, which I did not write anywhere

 Everything is fine on the Ninja generator

-Command to build with ninja and without warning:
+Command to build with ninja and without cl warning:
 ```bash
 cmake . -GNinja -B.build
 cd .build